 If before contactless was promoted by focusing on the concept of "comfort", today the key to its mass introduction will be that of "health and safety".

 These technologies range from the mundane (payment terminals in small grocery stores that allow contactless payment services such as Apple Pay), to the futuristic, such as Amazon Go stores, delivery drones and robot.

 Oz Alon, co-founder and CEO of HoneyBook, a financial technology startup in San Francisco, is certain of it.
-"People will change their behavior and many things that were struggling to find space will have a new push."
+"People will change their behaviors and many things that were struggling to find space will have a new push."

 Consumers will also be forced to reconsider every aspect of their purchases,